Healthy digestion is one of my favorite health topics and high fiber foods is how to boost your digestions.

 5. Leafy Greens

-We love our leafy greens so much.
+I love my leafy greens so much.
 Leafy greens have tons of vitamins and minerals, they are loaded with calcium, protein… and, of course, fiber!
 Leafy greens like kale, collards, and chard have a range of fiber amounts, but it’s all pretty high.
 1 cup of cooked kale has 2.6 grams of fiber, while 1 cup of cooked collards has 8 grams per cup.
 Chard has 3.7 grams/cup.

 We have too many recipes for greens to share them all here, but these are the favorites.
 Kale Pesto, Favorite Kale Salad, Sweet Potato and Kale Enchiladas, Pasta with Kale & Beans, Super Collard Greens Rolls, + 6 collard greens recipes, and Soba Noodles with Chard.